 Hyperthyroidism can be treated and even cured

 An overactive thyroid, if left untreated, will cause your cat’s symptoms to progress and can lead to serious complications involving their heart and kidneys.
 The good news is that there are four options available for treating hyperthyroidism in cats:

 - An iodine-restricted diet

 - Radioactive iodine therapy

-The treatment options that your veterinarian recommends will depend on specific factors, such as the severity of your kitty’s hyperthyroidism, her age and physical status (specifically, her heart and kidney functions) and the availability of radioactive iodine therapy in your area.
+The treatment options that your veterinarian recommends will depend on specific factors, such as the severity of your kitty’s hyperthyroidism, their age and physical status (specifically, their heart and kidney functions) and the availability of radioactive iodine therapy in your area.
 Each therapy has its advantages and disadvantages, which you’ll want to discuss with your veterinarian.